Mindfulness – Why all the hype?

 Example: You’re driving down the road, and someone cuts you off.
 For many of us, the instant response is anger.
 We are actually in fear because our fight or flight response was triggered, but anger is the outward expression.
 So without thinking, we let fly a series of expletives only to regret our decision later when the child in the backseat begins to use the same vocabulary.
 Because we live 47% of our life on “auto-pilot,” changing that behavior can be difficult in the moment.
 That’s where mindfulness practices come in.

 What mindfulness studies have proven is that meditation, yoga, breath work, or just developing a habit of being “aware” gives us “space” in our mind (hence the name of the meditation App “Headspace,” which I highly recommend for those new to meditation).
 When a situation like being cut off happens, those who have a mindfulness practice and observe their thoughts and reactions have a greater chance of adjusting their reaction BEFORE they teach little Johnny some new vocabulary for school.
 Instead of responding with anger, we may decide that when this situation happens, we will respond with gratitude that no one was injured, and we avoided a near miss.
-We may also decide we want to have compassion and understanding because most likely the driver was actually in their own “47%” of not paying attention to the current activity, a common situation we now see.
-Even if we make the decision, this is how we will react the next time we are cut off in traffic, changing that automatic behavior can be difficult.
+We may also decide we want to have compassion and understanding because most likely the other driver was in their own “47%” of not paying attention to the current activity, a common situation we now see.
+Even if we make the decision that this is how we will react the next time we are cut off in traffic, changing that automatic behavior can be difficult.
 Studies have proven that regular meditation gives us a “pause” in our thinking where we can make a different choice when situations like this arise, thus allowing us to change old programming and habits.
 That’s why mindfulness is a great addition to any life or work changes you want to make.
 Meditation literally “lights up” or “exercises” 8 different parts of the brain, many associated with better and more deliberate decision making.
 It helps with the “re-wiring process.”